Psychometric Tests#

 WikiVocab#

 WikiVocab is a modern vocabulary assessment that uses items drawn from Wikipedia corpora across multiple languages.
 It provides a cross-linguistically valid measure of vocabulary breadth by including both real words and carefully constructed pseudo-words.
-The balanced scoring approach (averaging performance on real and pseudo-words) makes it comparable across languages with different writing systems and vocabulary structures [vRSL+23].
+Vocabulary breadth is operationalized as the number of words for which a person has at least partial knowledge.
+The balanced scoring approach (averaging performance on real and pseudo-words) helps control for individual response tendencies, such as a bias towards accepting or rejecting items, and makes it comparable across languages with different writing systems and vocabulary structures {cite:p} vanRijn2023.

 • Large, representative item pools from Wikipedia